TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 Notable changes:

 * I created two new functions `app_config_file` and `docker_compose_file` that encapsulate the creation of the file paths.
-* I isolated the code that waits for a message in the database container logs, creating the `wait_for_logs` function.
+* I isolated the code that waits for a message in the database container logs, creating the function `wait_for_logs`.
-* The `docker_compose_cmdline` now receives a string and converts it into a list internally.
+* The command `docker_compose_cmdline` now receives a string and converts it into a list internally.
 This way expressing commands is more natural, as it doesn't require the ugly list syntax that subprocess works with.

 #### Git commit